MichalPokrzywa/MichalPokrzywa/README.md

       </a>
     </p>
   </div>
-    <p align="center"><em>Bachelor’s thesis about creating a system for procedural generation of terrain model, where one of the options are "Floating islands" inside UNITY engine.
+    <p style="text-align:left; max-width:900px; margin:8px auto 0 auto;">Bachelor’s thesis about creating a system for procedural generation of terrain model, where one of the options are "Floating islands" inside UNITY engine.
 Terrain is created with voxels created from scratch using unity mesh system.
-For pararell creating i used IJobPararell class.</em></p>
+For pararell creating i used IJobPararell class.</p>
     <p align="center" style="margin-top:8px;">
       Paper <a href="https://github.com/MichalPokrzywa/VoxelGenerator/blob/master/RAU-INZ-295732-2024.pdf">Link</a> — Showcase <a href="https://www.youtube.com/watch?v=VfMCmproKoY">Link</a>
     </p>